vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 # Cancelling a liquidity provision

-If you no longer want to partake in the liquidity provisioning for a market you can cancel your provision using the `liquidityProvisionCancellation`.
-This will remove any orders created as part of your supplied shape and it will return your bond amount back into your general account.
+If you no longer want to keep a liquidity commitment open for a market, you can cancel your commitment using the `liquidityProvisionCancellation`.
+This will remove any orders created as part of your supplied shape and it will return the bond amount back into your general account.

 ```
 submission = {